 Below are typical cross-sections of the trail as now designed.
 The updated count of trees larger than 4 inches in diameter that will be removed is 53 in the county and 11 in the city.
 All tree removals in the county will be on the west side of Castle Creek Road.

-The estimated total cost of the project is $2.6 million.
-The city's portion would be $530,000, while the county's portion is estimated at $2,093,000, offset by $250,000 received with the development approval for the Aspen Music School/Aspen Country Day School campus that the trail would serve.
+PREVIOUSLY...
+In 2018, the estimated total cost of the project was $2.6 million.
+The city's portion was slated at $530,000, while the county's portion was estimated at $2,093,000, offset by $250,000 received with the development approval for the Aspen Music School/Aspen Country Day School campus that the trail would serve.
 Both the city and county previously approved budget allocations for the project.

-BACKGROUND: THE EVOLUTION OF THIS PROJECT Posted below are planning documents and public input that was considered by the two boards and led to the trail design that was ultimately approved.
-Three original alternatives are posted in the Conceptual Designs section.
-The East Side Trail Concept led to the modified alternative that ultimately received the go-ahead from the city and county.
+BACKGROUND: THE EVOLUTION OF THIS PROJECT Posted below are planning documents and public input that was considered by the two boards and led to a trail design that is currently in final design.

 CASTLE CREEK PROJECT GOALS - ESTABLISHED AT 2017 OUTSET OF PLANNING FOR THIS PROJECT 1.
 Determine the need for a safe route in the Castle Creek corridor for cyclists and pedestrians connecting the Music School/Country Day campus to the City of Aspen trail system.
 2. Investigate feasible options for trail design and alignment alternatives.
 3. Analyze engineering and financial considerations.
 4. Conduct a transparent public process with opportunities for open dialogue and participation.